mhcp0001/aw-watcher-window/README.md

 In order for this watcher to be available in the UI, you'll need to have a Away From Computer (afk) watcher running alongside it.

-Every heartbeat now includes a `virtual_desktop` field indicating the current workspace index (or GUID on Windows).
+Every heartbeat now includes a `virtual_desktop` field indicating the current workspace index (or desktop name on Windows).
 This information is best-effort and may not be available on all desktop environments.